-The Sub-fund has not committed to make any sustainable investments with an environmental objective aligned with the EU Taxonomy, hence 0%.
+The Sub-Fund does not commit to make sustainable investments with an environmental objective aligned with the EU Taxonomy.
+Therefor, the minimum extent to which the fund invests in sustainable investments with an environmental objective aligned with the EU Taxonomy is 0%.